OpenTimeApp/OpenTimeIOSSDK/README.md

     OpenTimeSDK.initSession("Your really awesome test key goes here", inTestMode: true);

+Set the credentials for the user like so:

+    OpenTimeSDK.session.setPlainTextCredentials(1, password: "I love testing");

+Get the current user's availability like so:

     AvailabilityAPI.getAllMyAvailability { (response: GetAllMyAvailabilityResponse) -> Void in
         if(response.success == true){
             print("Yippee!")